Special Report: No Improvement in Pipeline Explosion Deaths

-Gas pipeline explosions and fires in the United States kill 13 people a year, injure 57 others and cost tens of millions of dollars annually, according to public data collected and reviewed by Pritzker Hageman law firm.
+Gas pipeline explosions and fires in the United States kill 13 people a year, injure 57 others and cost tens of millions of dollars annually, according to public data collected and reviewed by the Pritzker Hageman explosion law firm.

 Over the past 10 years alone, the Pipeline and Hazardous Materials Safety Administration (PHMSA) calculated more than $1 billion in public costs from the failures.
 That sum includes hundreds of millions of dollars in compensation paid to survivors by an industry draped in pipeline explosion lawsuits.